Beta Estimation

 )

 Whenever you perform some kind of estimation, it also makes sense to do rough plausibility tests.
 A possible check is to plot the share of stocks with beta estimates over time.
-This descriptive helps us discover potential errors in our data preparation or estimation procedure.
-For instance, suppose there was a gap in our output where we do not have any betas.
+This descriptive analysis helps us discover potential errors in our data preparation or the estimation procedure.
+For instance, suppose there was a gap in our output without any betas.
 In this case, we would have to go back and check all previous steps to find out what went wrong.
+Figure 5 does not indicate any troubles, so let us move on to the next check.

 beta_long = (crsp_monthly